Characterizing Idioms: Conventionality and Contingency: Abstract

 \section{Abstract}

-Idioms are unlike other phrases in two important ways.
-First, the words in an idiom have unconventional meanings.
-Second, the unconventional meaning of words in an idiom are contingent on the presence of the other words in the idiom.
-Linguistic theories disagree about whether these two properties depend on one another, as well as whether special theoretical machinery is needed to accommodate idioms.
-We define two measures that correspond to these two properties, and we show that idioms fall at the expected intersection of the two dimensions, but that the dimensions themselves are not correlated.
-Our results suggest that idioms are no more anomalous than other types of phrases, and that introducing special machinery to handle idioms may not be warranted.
+Idioms are unlike most phrases in two important ways.
+First, words in an idiom have non-canonical meanings.
+Second, the non-canonical meanings of words in an idiom are contingent on the presence of other words in the idiom.
+Linguistic theories differ on whether these properties depend on one another, as well as whether special theoretical machinery is needed to accommodate idioms.
+We define two measures that correspond to the properties above, and we implement them using BERT \citep{bert} and XLNet \citep{xlnet}.
+We show that English idioms fall at the expected intersection of the two dimensions, but that the dimensions themselves are not correlated.
+Our results suggest that special machinery to handle idioms may not be warranted.